-Stylized specification may be reinterpreted as 3-D specification points is created equal to the number of segments plus the end areas.
+Stylized specification may be reinterpreted as 3-D specification

+When a model is created using the stylized specification of geometry, the 3-D data list is initially empty.
+If the define_shape() procedure is then called, a number of 3-D points is created equal to the number of segments plus the end areas.
 This happens automatically if a Shape object is created, either with hoc statements or by using the GUI to bring up a Shape plot or any of the GUI tools that show the shape of the model, e.g. a PointProcessManager.
 As we mentioned above, when 3-D points exist, they determine the calculation of L, diam, area and ri.
 Therefore diam, area, and ri can change slightly merely due to Shape creation.